toniblyx/alfresco-nagios-and-icinga-plugin/README.md

 3/Sep/2013
 Version 1.3.1 - fixed the check_alfresco script.

+INSTALLATION

 Change your JMX credentials in Alfresco: (for persistent change see here http://docs.alfresco.com/5.0/tasks/jmx-access.html)

-For quick test:
-TOMCAT_PATH/webapps/alfresco/WEB-INF/classes/alfresco/alfresco-jmxrmi.access

-monitorRole   readonly
- #controlRole   readwrite

-TOMCAT_PATH/webapps/alfresco/WEB-INF/classes/alfresco/alfresco-jmxrmi.password

-monitorRole  newpassword
- # controlRole  change_asap

-INSTALLATION

 Copy next two files to your Nagios plugin directory.